 I only have one memory of visiting Santa’s grotto as a child – Hamleys, Regent Street, 1984 – but I wouldn’t remember it at all if it wasn’t for a fading Polaroid of the event.
 Conforming strictly to our gender stereotypes, I picked up a bag of plastic soldiers from underneath the Christmas tree and my sister grabbed a Barbie-style doll.
 We then sat on Santa’s knee for the obligatory photo, which captured the moment his fake beard slipped from his clammy upper lip.
 It’s difficult to tell from the photo but Santa is either looking off-camera because he’s excruciatingly bored, or staring lasciviously at my alabaster complexion.
 Our happy faces show that we hadn’t clocked either scenario.

 I also remember Santa coming down our street every year in the early 80s.
-He was usually sitting atop a balsa wood sleigh decked out with fairy lights and a clunky PA system, which blared out Christmas carols, as a slow-moving Austin Ambassador towed it along.
+He was usually sitting atop a balsa wood sleigh decked out with fairy lights and a clunky PA system blaring out Christmas carols, as a slow-moving Austin Ambassador towed it along.
 The levels of excitement in our house instantly spiked as soon as we heard the unmistakable hubbub of Santa approaching in the distance.
 I can’t remember if he gave out presents, but I remember running out with my sister and parents to wave.

 I believed in Santa till about 1986 (when I failed to get to sleep on Christmas Eve and realised that my dad had been the one leaving a Christmas stocking on my bed every year) so I wonder what I must have thought of the exciting, but slightly naff, interactions with Santa in my early childhood.
 Did I think they were merely harmless tribute acts preparing us for the arrival of the Big Man himself?
 Or did I care less about the authenticity of the Christmas scene and more about the free presents?

 I saw a man in his early 20s yesterday dressed in an ill-fitting Santa costume.
 He was holding a placard for Domino’s Pizza and was chatting on his mobile phone, presumably checking that the elves had managed to get a large Meatilicious pizza and a side order of Chicken Kickers out on the delivery bike.
 Santa is everywhere.
 For me, I think the most exciting Santa is the one that you can’t see.
-I don’t mean that he should have optical camouflage, like Predator (or that he should hunt children – naughty or nice – for sport), but the best Santa is one that you should only see hints of.
-One who leaves a tantalsing trail of physical evidence that sends children into frenzied excitement.
+I don’t mean he should have optical camouflage like Predator (or that he should hunt children – naughty or nice – for sport), but the best Santa is one that you should only see hints of.
+One who leaves a tantalising trail of physical evidence that sends children into frenzied excitement.

 I remember a white Christmas in about 1980, when my mum and dad created footprints, hoof prints and sleigh marks in the fresh snow.
 And as with every year, an empty sherry glass, a mince pie with a bite taken out of it, and the leftovers of some carrots had been left on the mantelpiece.
 To this day, it stands out in my memory as the most magical Christmas morning I’ve ever had.
 I’m going to do the same for my son when he’s old enough to appreciate it.
 And even if he insists on remaining glued to the NORAD Santa Tracker on the iPad on Christmas Eve, I’ll make sure that we spend time in the garden staring at the stars as well.